May 10, 2022

 For future design development, the design was chosen as the Reference Scheme.
 The Reference Scheme’s subsequent design development and detailed design were carried out by a group led by Arup with COWI A/S as the principal sub-consultant.

 The concept was a cable-stayed bridge with a double aerodynamic deck suspended from two 295m-high single-pole towers.
 These towers have a 24m x 18m base that tapers to a 7m diameter at the top, and the deck allows for a 73.5m navigation clearance over the entire Container Port entrance.

-The two towers are made of concrete until they reach a height of +175 metres, and then they are made of a composite material that consists of an inner concrete ring with a stainless steel skin for the final 120 metres.
+The two towers are made of concrete until they reach a height of +175 meters, and then they are made of a composite material that consists of an inner concrete ring with a stainless steel skin for the final 120 meters.

 We already know that the project was a part of Highways Department Route 9.
 This section included the Stonecutters Bridge, which connected Stonecutters Island to Tsing Yi.

 The scope of work for Tysan Foundation Geotechnical Limited was to build bored pile foundations for the bridge East and West Towers, as well as approach piers, consisting of 18 2.0 m dia., 34 2.5 m dia., and 56 2.8 m dia. bored piles with depths ranging from 50 m to over 100 m.

 Due to a fault zone at West Tower, a few piles had to be driven up to 100 m below the existing ground level.
 Forty-two bored piles with a diameter of 2.0 m were also installed to support the false works for the bridge decks.

 The project required geotechnical monitoring instruments, and we’re proud that we, the Encardio Rite Group, fulfilled these requirements.
 We provided Digital Inclinometers to monitor the lateral movement of the piles.
 The instrumentation was supplied through the marketing associates we have in Hong Kong.